 [Heading inserted: No. 19 of 2010 s.
 44(2).]

 27A.
-Roads that are not highways, main roads or secondary roads, Commissioner’s powers as to
+Commissioner’s powers as to roads that are not highways, main roads or secondary roads

+(1) In this section —

+relevant local government, in relation to a road, means the local government of the district in which the road is located;

+road includes part of a road.

-(1) The Commissioner may construct roads or parts of roads for the development of an area or for any other purpose, and any such road need not be declared to be a highway, a main road or a secondary road.
+(2) The Commissioner may carry out works on a road for the development of an area or for any other purpose, and the road need not be declared to be a highway, a main road or a secondary road.

+(3) The Commissioner must consult with the relevant local government before commencing works on the road under this section.

-(2) Before commencing the construction of any road pursuant to this section, the Commissioner shall consult with the local government and when that road, or any part thereof, has been constructed or any work executed thereon, that road or part shall be the responsibility of the local government of the district in which it is situated and shall be maintained by that local government.
+(4) When the works have been carried out, the road is the responsibility of the relevant local government and must be maintained by the relevant local government.

-(3) The Commissioner and officers acting under this Act shall have the same powers with regard to roads under this section as are by this Act conferred on them regarding highways and main roads, and the provisions of this Act regarding highways and main roads shall, as far as practicable, apply mutatis mutandis to any such roads.
+(5) The Commissioner and officers acting under this Act have the same functions with regard to roads under this section as are by this Act conferred on them regarding highways and main roads.

+(6) The provisions of this Act regarding highways and main roads, adjoining land and land on which environmental offset works are being carried out apply, as far as practicable and with appropriate modifications, to those roads and that land.

-[Section 27A inserted: No. 96 of 1975 s.
-25; amended: No. 10 of 1996 s.
-20; No. 14 of 1996 s.
-4.]
+[Section 27A inserted: No. 26 of 2023 s.
+30.]

 Part 8 — Motor traffic passes